bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 7fcfc948e000-7fcfc97fb000 r--s 00000000 fd:01 239093592                  /opt/umon/prometheus-data/01GRNAS8RDR82J0X9V7H352736/chunks/000001
 7fd020346000-7fd02034b000 rw-s 00000000 fd:01 826468484                  /opt/umon/prometheus-data/queries.active
 ```
-Before further discussing we need to know a struct named vm_area_struct that describes a contiguous virtual memory area, each userspace mmap syscall from a process will create a vm_area_struct , which is stored at each process's task_struct maintained by the kernel.
-The output of cat /proc/pid/maps lists a part of the vm_area_struct,  let's pick one line of output and illustrate some of the important fields of this structure:
+Before further discussing we need to know a struct named `vm_area_struct` that describes a contiguous virtual memory area, each userspace mmap syscall from a process will create a `vm_area_struct` , which is stored at each process's `task_struct` maintained by the kernel.
+The output of `cat /proc/pid/maps` lists a part of the `vm_area_struct`,  let's pick one line of output and illustrate some of the important fields of this structure:
 ```
 7fcf9136d000-7fcf9936d000 r--s 00000000 fd:01 834677674                  /opt/umon/prometheus-data/chunks_head/000061
 ```